 (c) After the initial advance, if any, payment shall be made on a reimbursement basis as needed.
-The Recipient agrees to expend funds in accordance with the Budget and
+The Recipient agrees to expend funds in accordance with the Budget and Scope of Work, Attachment A of this Agreement.

 If the necessary funds are not available to fund this Agreement as a result of action by the United States Congress, the federal Office of Management and Budgeting, the State Chief Financial Officer or under subparagraph (19)(h) of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Recipient shall submit its closeout report within thirty days of receiving notice from the Division.